tejasshah93/blog-summarization/README.md

 e.g. `$ ./run.sh http://techcrunch.com/2014/03/20/google-wants-everyone-to-stop-hating-on-glass/`

-Output would contain the status of crawler and word extracted from the comments and their corresponding weight.
+Output would contain the summary of the blog in the 'Summary' file for the given URL input